Combermere School

 Combermere School is a school in Barbados, one of the oldest schools in the Caribbean, established in 1695.
-Its alumni include several leading cricketers, David Thompson, sixth prime minister of Barbados and other politicians, several authors and the singer Rihanna.
+Its alumni include several leading cricketers, David Thompson, sixth prime minister of Barbados and other politicians, several authors, the singer Rihanna, and Wilfred Wood, first black bishop in the Church of England.
 In its first 75 years, the school "provided the Barbadian community with the vast bulk of its business leaders and civil servants" and it is "perhaps the first school anywhere to offer secondary education to black children".